 Those who have only recently been bitten by the gardening bug might be a little unsure about where to start with their winter gardening tasks.
 If you are new to the gardening world, here are a few ways you can prepare your beloved garden space in time for the colder months.

 As the golden, warm tones of autumn begin to fade into the grey hues of winter, your garden can often appear dull and dire.
-Even in the colder months, there is a selection of flowers that will provide your garden with vibrant colours that will brighten up even the darkest of days.
-Cyclamen, pansies, and heather are just some of the plants that you can incorporate into your garden in either hanging baskets or pots to add a bit of colour.
+Even in the colder months, there is a selection of flowers that will provide your garden with vibrant colors that will brighten up even the darkest of days.
+Cyclamen, pansies, and heather are just some of the plants that you can incorporate into your garden in either hanging baskets or pots to add a bit of color.
+If you want some colorful wild flowers, go to your local garden store to purchase some packs of wild flower seeds and plant them into your garden.

 Cover Your Crops